Stuffed Pork Loin with Currant Sauce

 - 1/4 teaspoon hot pepper sauce

-- Place walnuts in a food processor; cover and process until ground.
+- Preheat oven to 350°.
+Place walnuts in a food processor; cover and process until ground.
 Set aside.

-- In a large skillet, cook the sausage, apple and garlic over medium heat until meat is no longer pink.
+- Cook sausage, apple and garlic over medium heat in a large skillet until meat is no longer pink.
 Drain; cool slightly.
-Stir in the ground walnuts, egg, parsley, salt and pepper.
+Stir in ground walnuts, egg, parsley, salt and pepper.

 - Cut a lengthwise slit down the center of the roast to within 1/2 in. of bottom.
 Open roast so it lies flat.
 Starting at the center, split each half of roast horizontally to within 1/2 in. of edge.
 Open halves so roast lies flat.
 Cover with plastic wrap.
 Flatten to 1/2-in. thickness.
 Remove plastic.